 This seemed revolutionary to me.
 Why hadn’t I thought of this.
 Did I have a fear of missing out, FOMO?
 Well, yes, quite frankly I did.
 I use my social media for work, so I wanted to be able to respond to inquiries as soon as possible.
 Anyway, I thought I would give it a whirl, so I went through every app and decided to turn off my notifications.

 I became so aware of how much idle time I had been spending on social media, I began to dig even deeper and decided to go through my followers and really investigate who I was allowing into my private life.
-Even though I use my social media a lot for work, I decided if you were a follower and I had not had a real conversation with you in the last 5 years, or if I had not done business with you, or you had not referred business to me, I rationalized these followers weren’t really followers, just voyeurs.
+Even though I use my social media a lot for work, I decided if you were a follower and I had not had a real conversation with you in the last 5 years, I rationalized these followers weren’t really followers, just voyeurs.
 So, the deleting began.
-After all, I was getting ready to post wedding pictures in a few weeks and I only wanted true friends and followers to have access to those moments.
+After all, I was getting ready to post wedding pictures in a few weeks and I only wanted true friends and followers to have access to those private moments.

 I started with Instagram.
 I had a total of 660 followers.
 When I started going through the list, I realized a lot of people had been hacked and didn’t know it.
 I realized this because the same friend would be following me from 3 accounts.
 Two of those accounts would have no photo, no followers and no posts.
 So they were the first to get deleted.
 By the time I was done, I was left with 256 followers.
 My Instagram coordinator at my office called that week and wanted to know what the hell happened!
 I had lost 400 followers.
 I told her I hadn’t lost them, I had purposefully deleted them!
 Immediately I began to get new followers and it was absolutely amazing that these new followers seemed to be quality followers, not spammers or scammers!